-Edge Hill University works in partnership with a variety of schools across the UK and trainees can volunteer to complete a professional practice placement outside their local area.
-Opportunities are limited but are often available in a variety of locations for example, in Cumbria and the Isle of Man.
+Edge Hill University works in partnership with a variety of schools across the UK and you can volunteer to complete a professional practice placement outside your local area.
+Distance placements are limited but are often available in a variety of locations for example, in Cumbria and the Isle of Man.

 - Enhance your opportunity for future employment and develop evidence for your teaching programme.
 Many trainees who attend a distance placement stay in the local area and some have previously been offered employment there.

 Opportunities to be allocated to a distance placement are limited.
-If you are interested in completing a distance placement please complete the form.
+If you are interested in completing a distance placement, please complete the distance placements form.
 Full terms and conditions are set out in the Travel and Accommodation Policy located on Blackboard.

 The Partnership team will be there to support you and offer advice from the initial stages of inquiry to the end of your placement.
 Partnership Quality Officers and University Tutors will support trainees for the duration of their professional practice placement.